fevieira27/MoveToBeActive/README.md

 - [X] Small tweak to reduce battery consumption and storage usage of seconds hand (mostly noticeable for MIP, but also for applicable to AMOLED).
 - [X] Fixed an issue with the Matterhorn accent color (light theme only) that was being incorrectly shown as light gray.

-**5.4.0** (Estimated Q1 2025)
+**5.3.6** (03/March/25)
+- [X] Adding support for new Tactix 8 AMOLED and Solar watches.
+- [X] Added cloud cover and UV level to the weather condition description, whenever the current condition is respectively cloudy or sunny.
+- [X] Updated to Garmin SDK 8.1.0 (System 8)
-- [X] Fix for the battery text when using estimation in days was being incorrectly displayed in white when battery between 20 and 40 on light theme, making it hard to read.
-It is now black.
+- [X] Fixed the battery text when using estimation in days on light theme, which was being displayed in white when battery between 20 and 40, making it hard to read.
+The text is now black.

+**5.4.0** (Estimated Q2 2025)
 - [ ] On AMOLED watches, the background color is now light gray instead of white.
 Still not great for battery life, but a white background on that type of screen can be hard to read (too bright), even on lowest brightness levels.
+- [ ] Add new data field to show UV level (from Weather Condition)

-**5.5.0** (Estimated Q2 2025)
+**5.5.0** (Estimated Q3 2025)
 - [ ] Starting to change the code to use the new Complications class instead of Activity
 - [ ] Add new data field to show training readiness (from Complications)
-- [ ] Add new cloud cover percentage data field, and also incorporate that on the weather condition description when cloudy weather (from SDK 8)

 ## MtbA Watchface examples: